mh182/comprehensive-rust/src/exercises/day-2/morning.md

 # Day 2: Morning Exercises

-> **⚠️ Before starting with the exercises: Run the command `git pull -r` in the directory `collective-rustlings` to get the updated tasks for this day!**
+> **⚠️ Before starting with the exercises: Run the command `git pull` in the directory `collective-rustlings` to get the updated tasks for this day!**

 **In case you didn't finish the exercises from yesterday**, you will not be able to do today's exercises with `rustlings watch`.
 In that case, you have to use the command `rustlings run EXERCISE_NAME` where the exercise name is one of those listed below.